Singapore is a great stopover city for those of us heading to Europe from New Zealand or Australia, or on calling in on the way home.

 Getting around in Singapore

-There are several Hop On Hop Off Bus companies where you can hop on an off all day and they travel to places like the zoo, Gardens by the Bay, the drinking and dining hot spot of Clarke Quay.
+I love to get a Hop On Hop Off Bus ticket for 24 or 48 hours, so I can hop on an off all day and get to places like the zoo, Gardens by the Bay, Botanic Gardens, and the drinking and dining hot spot of Clarke Quay.